antoniovillegash/instagram/README.md

 ```

 ## About the project
-> its really fun and functionall
+> its really fun and functional
 > you can **create** your own profile,
 > **edit** your info,
 > **upload** new cool posts,